Azure-Samples/Microchip-PIC-IoT-Wx/README.md

 ## Get the Device ID

-The device_ID on both IoT hub and the devie itself must match, so before creating a new device in Iot Hub, you must retrieve your device_ID.
-(If you're using DPS - device Provisioning Service, you don't need to worry with this step.)
+The device ID on both IoT hub and the device itself must match, so before creating a new device in your Iot Hub, you must retrieve your device ID.
+(If you're using Azure Device Provisioning Service, you don't need to worry with this step, as the device ID is automatically assigned)

-- 	You can find the device_id on the IoT_Sensor_Node_config.h file.
+- 	You can find the device id on the IoT_Sensor_Node_config.h file.
 -	To find it, on the left hand panel, look for Header files > platform > config > IoT_Sensor_Node_config.h
-- Line 39 shows the #define DEVICE_ID "your_device_number"
+- Line 39 shows the #define HUB_DEVICE_ID "your_device_number"

 ![sensor node](docs/Images/sensor_node.png)